 A wide variety of programs provide opportunities for guidance, encouragement, and instruction for a growing faith in Jesus Christ.
 Included in these programs are discipleship opportunities, covenant and accountability groups, international and domestic mission trips, and community service opportunities.

 Chapel Services, Convocations and Campus Ministries: Why is "chapel" a required part of the NNU experience?

 There are some things we all need to learn.
 The life of the mind and life of the heart come together as we gather for chapel.

 There are some things we all need to hear.
 There are voices of challenge and hope, and cries of desperate need that you may not hear anywhere else.

 There are some things we all need to do.
 No one seeks the kingdom of God alone.
 We worship together, we pray together and we make a difference together.

 Why do we have chapel at Northwest Nazarene University?
 Because there are some things we all need.

 Specific chapel and convocation attendance policies are addressed in the chapel/convocation policy section of the Student Handbook.

-Chapels and convocations on Wednesdays and Fridays include a variety of speakers and programs designed more specifically for the student community.
+Chapels and convocations on Mondays and Fridays include a variety of speakers and programs designed more specifically for the student community.

 Sunday Worship: All students are encouraged to become involved in a local church of their choice.